taiheon/3dpdf-viewer/README.md

-# 3dpdf-viewer
+# flawless-3d-pdf-viewer
-3D PDF Viewer with glTf loader
-3D PDF Web Viewer 프로젝트 개요 (README.md)
+Flawless 3D-PDF Viewer 프로젝트 개요 (README.md)

-# 3D PDF Web Viewer
+# Flawless 3D-PDF Viewer

 ## Overview

-The 3D PDF Web Viewer is an open-source project aimed at creating a web-based viewer for 3D PDF files.
+The Flawless 3D-PDF Viewer is an open-source project aimed at creating a web-based viewer for 3D PDF files.
 The viewer will enable users to interact with 3D content embedded within PDF files that are in the glTF format.
 This project leverages Mozilla's PDF.js library for PDF rendering and Three.js's glTF loader for 3D content rendering.

 The primary goal of this project is to enhance the capabilities of Mozilla PDF.js to include the rendering and interactive manipulation of 3D content within PDF files.
 In addition to the basic PDF.js features, the viewer will enable the activation of 3D tools when 3D content is detected, allowing users to control and manipulate 3D models.

 ## Features

-The 3D PDF Web Viewer aims to provide the following key features:
+The Flawless 3D-PDF Viewer aims to provide the following key features:

 1. **3D Content Rendering**: The viewer will be able to render 3D content embedded in PDF files in the glTF format using Three.js.